External beam radiotherapy for prostate cancer (EBRT) means that high energy X-rays are used to treat prostate cancer.

 Difficulties in getting and keeping erections may occur in approximately 60% of men after radiotherapy.
 This is because the blood vessels and nerves needed to get an erection lie very close to the prostate and can be damaged during the treatment.
 You may not notice this at first, as it happens gradually and can take up to 2 years before it becomes fully apparent.

-Some men find that there is a reduction or in the amount of fluid when they ejaculate while others don’t produce any fluid at all, called a ‘dry orgasm’.
-For further information about erectile dysfunction see Prostate conditions and erectile dysfunction
+Some men find that there is a reduction or in the amount of fluid when they ejaculate while others don’t produce any fluid at all, called a ‘dry orgasm.’
+For further information about erectile dysfunction see the booklet Prostate conditions and erectile dysfunction

-For further information about potential side effects of radiotherapy see Spotlight on external beam radiotherapy-for-prostate-cancer
+For further information about potential side effects of radiotherapy see the booklet External Beam Radiotherapy for Prostate Cancer

 How do I know if the EBRT treatment has worked?